 You finally have your business plan figured out.
 You know exactly what you’re going to do to run a successful WordPress site, and you’ve even started pooling resources together.
-All that you need now is a good home for your WordPress site – a good web host to help you realize your goals and achieve your online dreams.
+All that you need now is a good home for your WordPress site – a good WordPress hosting plan to help you realize your goals and achieve your online dreams.

 With the millions of WordPress hosting providers out there, it can be an uphill task choosing the best (or the right one).
 And you need only the best because if you don’t have web hosting going on for you, running an online business can and will give you migraines.
 You need the best, and nothing short of it.